nagaozen/office-js-docs-pr/docs/design/branding-patterns.md

 # Branding patterns

-These patterns provide brand visibilty and context to your add-in users.
+These patterns provide brand visibility and context to your add-in users.

 ## Best practices